 The Music Department at Dubai College has an outstanding record of achievement at both GCSE and A Level with over 50 students taking it at GCSE and 7 at A Level.

-With 4 full time members of academic staff and 14 part time visiting tutors, the department is a very successful one, providing in-house, expert instrumental and vocal tuition to approximately 270 students.
+With 3 full time members of staff teaching curricular music, a full-time piano teacher and accompanist, a new Head of Brass and 14 visiting tutors, the department is a very successful one, providing in-house, expert instrumental and vocal tuition to approximately 300 students.

 Students follow a progressive and differentiated scheme of work over the 3 years at Key Stage 3 that challenges all abilities and encourages students to be creative, confident and collaborative critical thinkers.

 The scheme embodies the three main areas of music: listening, performing and composing.
 Digital skills are encouraged through the use of composing software packages and through recording and filming their work for assessment and evaluative purposes.
 Achievement is very high and students enjoy target setting in order to further their own learning.
 More than half of all students at Dubai College learn an instrument and are encouraged to bring them to class.